Robert J. Garofalo (b. 25 January 1939, Scranton, Penn.) is an American educator and composer.

-Robert J. Garofalo is professor of music and director of graduate programs in instrumental conducting at the Benjamin T, Rome School of Music of The Catholic University of America in Washington, D.C.
-During his tenure at CUA, Dr. Garofalo’s performing ensembles - the Wind Symphony, Heritage Americana, and Chamber Winds - have performed to critical acclaim at conferences of the Music Educators national Conference, the College Band Directors National Association, and the American Bandmasters Association.
+Garofalo professor of music emeritus and director of graduate programs in instrumental conducting at the Benjamin T, Rome School of Music of The Catholic University of America in Washington, D.C.
+During his tenure at CUA, Dr. Garofalo’s performing ensembles -- the Wind Symphony, Heritage Americana, and Chamber Winds --have performed to critical acclaim at conferences of the Music Educators national Conference, the College Band Directors National Association, and the American Bandmasters Association.

-From 1989 to 1993, Garofalo was music director of Eternal Winds of Washington a versatile professional ensemble which performed music from the Renaissance to the 20th century.
-From 1978 to 1988 he was conductor of Heritage Americana a recreated Civil War era brass band which performed on period instruments.
-Heritage Americana is featured in the video series The History of Bands in America and is hear on the sound track of Ken Burns’ TV documentary The Civil War.
+From 1989 to 1993, Garofalo was music director of Eternal Winds of Washington, a versatile professional ensemble that performed music from the Renaissance to the 20th century.
+From 1978 to 1988 he was conductor of Heritage Americana, a recreated Civil War-era brass band that performed on period instruments.
+Heritage Americana is featured in the video series The History of Bands in America and is heard on the sound track of Ken Burns’ TV documentary The Civil War.
 Heritage Americana’s recordings of Civil War brass band music are considered to be among the most authentic of their genre.

 Garofalo is author of thirteen books, including Guides to Band Masterworks and Guide to Score Study (co-authored with Frank Battisti), and numerous journal articles and music publications covering a wide range of topics.
 His articles, both scholarly and practical, have appeared in national and international music journals and dictionaries.
 Garofalo is past president of the Eastern Division of the College band Directors National Association and a member of MENC, NCBA, and WASBE - the World Association of Symphonic Bands and Ensembles.